You better hid the scenery, because this guy will chew it up.

 Sense Tim Curry is such a cartoony actor, his talents work

 Enchanted Christmas”.
-Now obviously the character Forte is nothing
+Obviously, the character Forte is nothing

-compelling, and is often described as a stale bad guy, which he is, but that’s
+compelling, and is often described as a one-note bad guy ... which he is ... but that’s

 not the point.
-All that really matters is just how wild and over the top Tim
+All that really matters is just how enjoyably theatrical Tim

-Curry’s performance is.
+Curry’s vocal performance is.
 He nails all the good stuff in this role, from his

-deliciously evil personality, to his deep booming voice, his ridiculous outbursts, and
+deliciously evil personality, to his deep booming voice, to his ridiculous outbursts, and

 he ties it all together with his over blown maniacal laughter.
 Forte is also a

-great looking character, brought to life through some cool effects, and just an
+great looking character, brought to life through some quality home-video effects, and its just an

 awesome design.
 He may be a one dimensional character, but count on Tim Curry